 This is a two-piece set and to install the covers, simply slip them on over the seat and the headrests.
 Again, they are designed as a universal application, so expect them to fit better on some cars and worse on others.
 If you do run into a mess and the seat covers did their job in protecting your seat, you can pull them off and toss them in the washing machine to get them clean and ready for your next drive.

-Installation of these covers consist of a buckle and an elastic band up top, while plastic buckles and metal hooks are used to fasten the cover to the seat.
+These covers install with a buckle and an elastic band up top, while plastic buckles and metal hooks are used to fasten the cover to the seat.
 Designed as a universal cover, the company says they should fit 95 percent of the vehicles out there.

 Users say the material is soft and pliable, but the attachment hooks aren’t the greatest quality.

 Available in black/beige and black/gray are BDK Advanced Performance’s car seat covers.
-Designed for easy and quick install with no frustrating backing, these seat covers ensure the back buckle is easily accessible, while sideless coverage provides easy access to armrests, controls, and side air bags.
+Designed for easy and quick installation with no frustrating backing, these seat covers ensure the back buckle is easily accessible, while sideless coverage provides easy access to armrests, controls, and side airbags.
 The product includes two front seat covers that require removable headrests.

 This product has a sporty yet luxurious design and includes mesh texture panels.
 Installation is very straightforward.
 Owners simply cover the seat, tuck the bar, snap the strap, and cover the headrest.

-These are relatively inexpensive seat covers and most owners find them to fit well on their seats.
+These are relatively inexpensive seat covers, and most owners find them to fit well on their seats.
 They also found the cover to be comfortable and easy to install.
-There are a number of complaints about this product’s quality, saying the material is thin and the elastic is loose.
-A number of owners say it didn’t fit their seats very well.
+There are several complaints about this product’s quality, saying the material is thin and the elastic is loose.
+Many owners say it didn’t fit their seats very well.

 If you want something more stylish, Copap offers a lineup of seat covers in a variety of different designs.
 These seat covers feature premium saddle blanket material with 3mm foam padding and will fit most seats with built-in or adjustable headrests.
-The material is breathable and comfortable and Copap includes a disc-style hooks for easy installation.
+The material is breathable and comfortable, and Copap includes a disc-style hook for easy installation.

 These Baja-styled seat covers are available for front and rear seats in an assortment of colors to fit your style.
-A great recommendation if you want something more colorful to accent your interior.
+This a great recommendation if you want something more colorful to accent your interior.